By We Level Up | Author Alex Evans, PharmD, MBA | Editorial Policy | Research Policy

 Can you drink alcohol with Xanax?

 It is not recommended to drink alcohol while taking Xanax.
-May it be 25 mg Xanax and alcohol or even the smallest dosage of Xanax.
-Xanax and alcohol are central nervous system (CNS) depressants and can enhance each other’s effects, leading to excessive sedation, impaired coordination, and increased risk of accidents or overdose.
+May it be 25 mg Xanax and alcohol, or even the smallest dosage of Xanax?
+Xanax and alcohol are both depressants for the central nervous system (CNS).
+They can make each other’s effects stronger.
+This can lead to too much sedation, poor coordination, and a higher risk of accidents or overdose.
 Combining alcohol and Xanax can also heighten the risk of respiratory depression, a life-threatening emergency.
 Moreover, both alcohol and Xanax can cause liver toxicity, and their combination may further strain the liver.
-It is crucial to follow medical advice and avoid alcohol consumption while taking Xanax to ensure your safety and well-being.
+It is important to follow your doctor’s advice.
+Avoid drinking alcohol while taking Xanax to stay safe and healthy.

 -